Hidden - Don't Use

 CAES Summer Visiting Faculty Program

 This program provides funding for selected faculty to work jointly with an INL researcher on a joint proposal for external funding.
 It is designed to build lasting collaborative networks between INL researchers, university faculty, and students.
-The program began in 2018 with six university awards.
-Lessons learned and the CAES Strategy were incorporated to expand the program to 18 university awards in 2019.
-The program's third year, 2020, saw a record number of applicants.

 - Faculty benefit through exposure to the inner workings of a national laboratory as well as the capabilities and expertise available.